cmu-mfi/mfi_ddb_library/schema/README.md

 ## Streaming Metadata

-When streaming data to the broker, following metadata is recorded through the `mfi-ddb` stream:
+When streaming data to the broker, the following metadata is recorded through the `mfi-ddb` stream:

 | Metadata | Description | Recorded as |
 |-------|-------------|-------------|